 Earthquake recovery is clearly the top priority for the UDS partnership.
 The change of priority hasn't changed the UDS long-term vision for greater Christchurch, or the strategic directions and general areas identified for growth.

-The timing and sequencing of development and infrastructure provision proposed in the UDS may need to be reviewed, however the UDS provides the appropriate long-term settlement pattern within which short-term recovery planning can occur.
+The timing and sequencing of development and infrastructure provision proposed in the UDS has required review, however the UDS provides the appropriate long-term settlement pattern within which short-term recovery planning can occur.

-The UDS Partners will be working together with CERA over the next few years to ensure a successful social, built, economic and environmental recovery that gets the region back on track to the UDS vision for a vibrant, prosperous, thriving, diverse community in the beautiful environment of Greater Christchurch.
+The UDS Partners continue to work together with CERA to ensure a successful social, built, economic and environmental recovery that gets the region back on track to the UDS vision for a vibrant, prosperous, thriving, diverse community in the beautiful environment of Greater Christchurch.